nabeelio/phpvms/README.md

 # installation

+A full distribution, with all of the composer dependencies, is available at this [tarball link](http://phpvms.net/downloads/nightly.tar.gz).
+It's currently updated with every commit

+## Composer Access

 run the following commands. for right now, we're running on sqlite. for mysql, set `DB_CONNECTION` to `mysql` in the `.env` file.